danielbrendel/dnyActifisys/README.md

 Actifisys is a software system that lets users create and join activities.
 Users can set themselves interested in an activity or join them.
 Activities whose activity date is in the future are listed in a feed.
 Users can comment on activities, send private messages, manage their favorites and receive notifications.
+There is also a forum, gallery and market place available.
 For a full feature list see the list below.

 ## Features:
 + Create and join activities